 The Chapter RoomWhen the Saturday dinner crowd gets large enough, it tends to spill over into the chapter room across the hall.
 Some of our most important events, such as initiation and pledge meetings, happen in this room.
 It is, therefore, the most formal and elegant room in the house...which isn't saying much.

 Its cozy elegance draws thetans to roast smores in the fireplace and curl up with books from our impressive library.
 You can often find us playing and singing along to the grand piano.
 We also have an assortment of other random instruments.
 You're welcome to play any of them, including the bongo drums.

 Much of our household library, complete with everything from science fiction to academic literature, covers almost an entire wall.
 Next to our collection of sheet music you can find our Commander's ceremonial...sword? epee? rapier?... and gavel.
 If you look at the walls, you'll see composite photos of all the house members from the past four years.
-Our fraternity's charter hangs proudly on the front wall, along with a statement of our fraternal ideals of Love, Truth, and Honor.

 This is a nice, quiet place to sit and contemplate your calculus homework, stare wistfully at the kids playing in the park across the street, or just to take a nap.